matwilso/matwilso.github.io/_posts/gpt-sim.md

 Any number of other “soft” or hard-to-model interactions, which we have trouble writing computer programs for, but for which we have---or could collect---a lot of data.

-Data-driven simulation definitely seems the way to go.
-Unify all compartmentalized, special-case simulation modes (rigid-body, fluids, optics, agents, etc.) into a single useful tool for robot learning, engineering, scientific discovery.
+Data-driven simulation definitely seems the way to go, as opposed to hand-designing.
+We can unify all compartmentalized, special-case simulation modes (rigid-body, fluids, optics, agents, etc.) into a single useful tool for robot learning, engineering, scientific discovery.
 Something that works well enough across the entire range of tasks we care about.

 Imagine sim2real learning with the smallest possible reality gap.
 Model-based learning with the best possible model.
 All in a package that is natural to interface with.

 We could “prompt” a learned simulator with a video sequence to match our specific robotics setup and task.
-Film a video of our room layout and our paintbrush dipping into the paint bucket---the model automatically generates a virtual scene of our scenario that we can freely modify.
+Film a video of our room layout and our paintbrush dipping into the paint bucket.
+The model would automatically generate a virtual scene of our scenario that we can freely modify.
 “What about blue paint instead?”

 No XML files, no painstaking calibration or modeling the articulated physics of e.g., a Rubik’s Cube.
 (With all the cubing videos on YouTube, we're especially well covered here lol)

-Just film a video of our scene and the model would catch on, like GPT3 catches on when given prompts. (e.g., [@xuenay's thread](https://twitter.com/xuenay/status/1283312640199196673), [@gwern's twitter thread](https://twitter.com/gwern/status/1267215588214136833) or [longer newsletter post on GPT3](https://www.gwern.net/newsletter/2020/05#gpt-3), or the [OpenAI API blog post](https://openai.com/blog/openai-api/))
+Just film a video of our scene and the model would catch on, like GPT3 catches on when given prompts. (e.g., [@xuenay's thread](https://twitter.com/xuenay/status/1283312640199196673), [@gwern's twitter thread](https://twitter.com/gwern/status/1267215588214136833) or [longer newsletter post on GPT3](https://www.gwern.net/newsletter/2020/05#gpt-3), [OpenAI API blog post](https://openai.com/blog/openai-api/))

 It’s all differentiable and can be placed directly in our PyTorch/TensorFlow computational graph.
 Gradients flow like water.

 Model-based learning algos can plug directly into it.
 Plan ahead and pipe RL gradients directly through the model.
 Maybe with some fully continuous, fully differentiable analog of MCTS, which has worked so well in AlphaGo/Zero/Mu.
-(I know stuff like this exists, but there hasn't yet been quite the same slam dunk win as MCTS planning is in the discrete case.)
+(I know there are some challenges, and that stuff like this does exist, but there hasn't yet been a slam dunk win like MCTS planning is in the discrete case.)

 Train a robot to paint your room.
 Visualize the sequence of actions the robot would take.
 Make modifications.
 “Be careful not to spill on the rug, and don’t paint the baseboards.”
 Visualize the adjusted behavior to ensure it achieves exactly what you had in mind.